 Champion Park — Cedar Park, TX

-The dinosaur sandbox and bluebonnets make this Cedar Park playground iconic: Champion Park has a shaded dinosaur-dig sandbox with fossil imprints, Brushy Creek Trail access, and a reliable bluebonnet bloom from late March through mid-April.
+The Cedar Park playground that kids specifically ask to revisit: Champion Park has a shaded dinosaur-dig sandbox complete with fossil imprints, direct access to the Brushy Creek Trail, and a bluebonnet bloom (late March–mid-April) that makes it a spring photo hotspot.

 Good to know: playground, trails.